 FOR CHILDREN RIDING FACT, INC. SCHOOL BUSES

-No one will be allowed to take a child off the bus unless arrangements have been made and the person has proper identification with them.
+Children will only be released to authorized individuals 18 or older on the emergency contact form, unless arrangements have been made and has proper identification with them.

 FOR CHILDREN RIDING PUBLIC SCHOOL BUSES